 Different types of hybrid layers

-Individual suppliers tend to bestow different names on the hybrids they produce, leading to a confusing variety of aliases for what is effectively the same type of hen.
+Individual suppliers tend to bestow different names on the hybrids they produce, leading to a confusing variety of aliases for effectively the same type of hen.

 Warren, ISA Brown, Goldline, Gold Star, Lohmann, Gingernut Ranger

 Originally generated from the Leghorn and Rhode Island Red for the egg industry, there are now many variations on these popular hybrids.

 Pullets are readily available, or you could re-home some ex-battery hens via a charity (see our list of hen rehoming charities here).

 In their first year of laying, hybrids of this type should provide well over 300 light-brown eggs.
 This declines in the second year when the farms dispose of them, but they can still lay well.

 Bred for docility, these are very friendly, trusting birds that will follow their owner around.
 In a totally free-range setting, this calm disposition could put them at risk.

 White with light-brown markings (which can be just a few feathers), this is a pretty hen with a placid temperament.